lm2612/lm2612.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoctoral fellow at the University of Oxford, with a broad interest in the use of artificial intelligence (AI)/machine learning (ML) and Bayesian statistics for climate change projections.
-Specifically, I work on using AI models for subgrid-scale processes, such as convection and atmospheric gravity waves, within global climate models.
-I am particularly interested in quantifying uncertainties associated with AI subgrid-scale parameterisations.
-I previously worked on calibration and uncertainty quantification of physics-based parameterisations.
+I am a Schmidt AI in Science fellow at the University of Oxford, with a broad interest in the use of artificial intelligence (AI)/machine learning (ML) and Bayesian statistics to advance climate modelling.
+Specifically, I develop ML subgrid-scale parameterisations for small-scale processes such as convection and atmospheric gravity waves.
+I am particularly interested in quantifying uncertainties associated with ML parameterisations.
+Previously, I was a postdoc at Stanford University where I worked on uncertainty quantification of ML and physics-based gravity wave parameterisations and prior to that, I completed my PhD at the University of Reading in climate model emulation and Bayesian statistics.

 Research Interests
 -----------------